 Whether you decide to set up an installment agreement or a payment plan with the IRS, it’s important that you understand any tax refund due you will be put towards your outstanding tax balance – at least until that tax debt, student loan debt or child support debt is paid off or satisfactorily resolved.

-- will the irs take my refund if i am on a payment plan
+- will i get my refund if im on a pay plan with the irs